centre-for-humanities-computing/ndhl.neic/project_plan/ndhl_projectplan.md

 this knowledge will be passed on to others.)

 Monitoring is carried out between NeIC and NDHL during bi-monthly management meetings and internally (in NDHL) national coordinators meet once a month on Slack (first Thursday in the month, 0900-1100).
-Activities are documented in GitHub repositories and through the web [website](addS_url.com).
+Activities are documented in GitHub repositories and through the web [website](https://centre-for-humanities-computing.github.io/Nordic-Digital-Humanities-Laboratory/).

 ## Information distribution
 [comment]: # (Describe how the project information will be spread both internally and externally.)
 * NDHL maillists (coordinator list and stakeholder list)
 * Slack for coordinators
+* website for the public

 # Risks